valdiney/Ofir_Framework/README.md

 Welcome to Ofir.
 This is a Project Development of the PHP-Framework.
 Developed of  student to students.
 What do you think about contribute with this project?

 <p>
 The Ofir is very easy to use.
-You just need instal and run in your server.
+You just need instal and run in your server. <br>
 Ofir uses the Model-View-Controller approach, which allows great separation between logic and presentation.
 </p>